locnnil/workshop/docs/index.rst

 installs the dependencies it lists as a number of SDKs, and attaches their life cycle hooks for run-time control.
-IDEs such as Visual Studio Code or JupyterLab can discover workspaces and leverage them in their operation, tidying up your system and streamlining your work.
+IDEs such as Visual Studio Code or JupyterLab can discover workspaces and use them in their operation, tidying up your system and streamlining your work.

 **Untangle the know-how that was weaved into your project**.